winft/theseus-ship/README.md

 session becomes unusable because of that.
 If you don't, better stay with classic KWin.

 ## Development
-Please refer to [hacking documentation](HACKING.md) for how to build and start KWinFT.
-Further information about KWinFT's test suite can be found in [TESTING.md](TESTING.md).
-When you want to contribute to the project read [CONTRIBUTING.md](CONTRIBUTING.md) on how to do that.

-> :warning: There is for the foreseeable future no API/ABI-stability guarantee.
-You need to align your releases with KWinFT release schedule and track breaking changes (announced in the changelog).
+The [CONTRIBUTING.md](CONTRIBUTING.md) document contains all information on how to get started with:
+* providing useful debug information,
+* building KWinFT
+* and doing your first code submission to the project.

+If you want to write an effect or script for KWinFT you can do this as usual with the respective APIs that KWinFT provides.
+We try to keep these APIs compatible with the ones of KWin but there is no guarantee on that.
+If there are incompatible changes or API-breaking changes in general, this will be announced in the changelog.

 [kwinft]: https://gitlab.com/kwinft/kwinft
 [wrapland]: https://gitlab.com/kwinft/wrapland